Skip to content

 use mpi_f08 is not currently supported by the combination of MPICH derivatives (i.e. cray-mpich) and nvfortran.

-Fortran has a native support for a PGAS parallel programming model via coarrays.
-The put/get semantics and integration with the language enable compact and expressive high-performance code.
+Fortran has built-in support for a SPMD parallel programming model through the use of multiple images (Fortran processes).
+These images communicate using a PGAS feature named coarrays, and/or through language intrinsics supporting collective operations and various forms of image synchronization.
+The one-sided put/get RMA semantics of coarrays and integration with the language enable compact and expressive high-performance code.

 To illustrate the difference from MPI consider a 1d ring exchange: